zufardhiyaulhaq/echo-mongodb/README.md

-# Echo Redis
+# Echo MongoDB
-Echo server that connect to Redis server to test connectivity.
+Echo server that connect to MongoDB server to test connectivity.

 ### Usage
 1. Run